 To graduate you need to complete a 4-credit grade 11 OR 12 Social Studies course (You can always take more than one Social Studies course if you like.)
-Explorations in Social Studies 11 is only offered with Outdoor Education, otherwise you would choose a Social Studies 12 course.
-(BC First Nations 12 is encouraged as it also covers the Indigenous-focused graduation requirement)
+BC First Nations 12 is encouraged as it also covers the Indigenous-focused graduation requirement.